AyeAreEm/Tree-View/README.md

 This project has not been tested in its build version and is not recommended until Tree View is in 1.0

 ## How to use

+### Master Directory
 - Add your master directory with the + button at the top left.
 - Remove (not delete) a master directory with the - button
 - Load it by clicking on the selection options - top left

+### File Manipulation
+- Click on the file / folder once to open it in its respective app
+- Double click to get its properties- size, name, location, options to open in the system file explorer and in the terminal, etc.
+- Delete a file / folder by clicking on the delete button icon in the properties window. it will prompt you to confirm (note: unlike removing a master directory, this does <b>delete</b> the item.)

+### Tips / Hints
 - Hover over files / folders to see their name
-- Search for files and folders with the name of them [note: all entities that has the search term will appear]
+- Search for files and folders with the name of them [note: all entities that has the search term in its path will be displayed]
-- Click on the file / folder once to open it in its respective app
-- Double click to get more info - size, name, location, options to open in the system file explorer and in the terminal, etc.
+- There is a 50 item cap to prevent crammed UI, however this can be easily changed in the `main.rs` file under `load_directory` function.
+This is not recommended though.

 ### Settings Section
 - Background options